Modac/I2C-Mega-USB/README.md

 number the kernel assigned to the i2c-star adapter (appears as ```i2c-tiny-usb``` in ```dmesg``` and ```i2cdetect```).

+## For Windows users
+With Zadig install libusbk (or libusb-win32) driver for I2C-Mega-USB device.
+Then the device can be usb through the libusb API.
+E.g. with pyUSB.

 ## Credits
 * i2c-tiny-usb. [https://github.com/harbaum/I2C-Tiny-USB]